GaborFicsor/steezy-spatula/README.md

           * Data center: **'EU West-1 (Ireland)'**
       5. Click on **Review**
       6. Click on **Create Instance**
-      7. In the ElephantSQL dashnoard, click on the newly added database
+      7. In the ElephantSQL dashboard, click on the newly added database
       8. Copy the URL with the button provided
       9. Add URL to the Heroku Config Vars
           * **DATABASE_URL** : **YOUR_DATABASE_URL_FROM_ELEPHANT_SQL**